 - You can also merge audio only clips using this method but not more than one video clip can be added.

 You can do the same in the project panel by dragging and dropping the required clips on the timeline panel instead, if you want to merge the clips on timeline.
 However the same command i.e. "Merge Clips" is used.

 Besides the basic features of syncing audio with video with the Merge Clips feature, you can always use the Nested Sequence feature to combine images to video clip.
+If you still feel it is difficult to merge clips in Premiere, you can use FilmoraPro to easily merge videos and audio together.
 If this article helps you, please share it and let more people know.